RESULTS FOR POST TAG: Iowa real estate law

 Feb.
 4, 2016 – Jeffrey G. Baxter, Iowa Banking Law Blog, Iowa Real Estate & Land Use Blog

 The Deed of Trust is the primary security document used in Arizona.
-There are many similarities between the Deed of Trust and the Mortgage, which is what most Iowa property owners are familiar with, but there are significant differences as well, which a prospective owner should be aware of before buying in Arizona.
+There are many similarities between the Deed of Trust and the Mortgage, but there are significant differences as well, which a prospective owner should be aware of before buying in Arizona.

 Jan.
 21, 2016 – Jeffrey G. Baxter, Iowa Real Estate & Land Use Blog